 Recommended Courses and Requirements for Minors and Programs

-Five courses: Four Chinese language courses beyond Intermediate CHIN 212.
+Five courses: Four Chinese language courses beyond Intermediate CHIN 202 (previously CHIN 212).
 One additional 300-level (or higher) Chinese language course or one non-language East Asian course on China.

 NOTE: The Chinese minor is open to non-East Asian Studies majors only.